OpenTermsArchive/contrib-versions/Microsoft/Privacy Policy.md

 Top of page Update ServicesUpdate Services

 Update Services for Windows includes Windows Update and Microsoft Update.
 Windows Update is a service that provides you with software updates for Windows software and other supporting software, such as drivers and firmware supplied by device manufacturers.
-Microsoft Update is a service that provides you with software updates for other Microsoft software such as Office.
+Microsoft Update is a service that provides you with software updates for other Microsoft software such as Microsoft 365.

 Windows Update automatically downloads Windows software updates to your device.
 You can configure Windows Update to automatically install these updates as they become available (recommended) or have Windows notify you when a restart is required to finish installing updates.
 Apps available through the Microsoft Store are automatically updated through the Microsoft Store, as described in the Microsoft Store section of this privacy statement.